Xant3s/World-in-Miniature-VR-Navigation-Toolkit/Manual/content/01-quick-start-guide.md

 - *Player Representation*: The player's representation (prefab) in the miniature model.
 Used to indicate player's current position and orientation.
 Can be picked up and placed somewhere else if destination selection method is set to 'pickup'.
 - *Destination Indicator*: Indicates the currently selected destination in the miniature model.
 - *Scale Factor*: The scale factor applied to the miniature model on creation.
 Smaller numbers will result in a smaller model.
-A value of '1' would not downsize the miniature model at all.
+A value of '1' would not downsize the virtual environment at all.
 - *WIM Level Offset*: Initial miniature model offset relative to this (parent) gameobject.
 - *Expand Colliders*: Amount by which colliders of all miniature model objects should be extended to make it easier to grab.
 - *Destination Always on the Ground*: If active, the destination will automatically snap to ground level.
 This protects the player from being teleported to a location in mid-air.